 We overwork our staff

 Thanks to laws that allow us to register our ships in foreign nations, we don’t have to comply with U.S. labor regulations, so crew members typically work 12 to 13 hours every day, with no minimum wage, overtime, or benefits.
 Don’t be shocked if your service reflects this.
-On top of that, they have to deal with the craziest things on the job.

 We make our own water